 When you want to get away, Denmark's Lake District, Søhøjlandet, is less than an hour out of the city.
 Hire a bike to cycle a portion of Hærvejen, known as the ancient road, or learn to canoe on the River Gudenå.

-Home to some of Gaudí's finest architecture, one of the world's best city beaches and the country's top cava bars, Barcelona offers many well-chronicled urban delights.
-Less well known are the city's green spaces.
+Home to some of Gaudí's finest architecture, one of the world's best city beaches and the country's top cava bars,

 During September and October, head to Margola Peak where you can watch thousands of birds of prey – including honey buzzards, goshawks, kestrels, marsh harriers and sparrow hawks – as they migrate south for the winter.

-With architectural styles running the gamut from neoclassical grandeur to contemporary modern minimalism, Helsinki is a fascinating place to explore on foot.
+With architectural styles running the gamut from neoclassical grandeur to contemporary modern minimalism,

 This year, the city also celebrates one hundred years of independence.
 Visit the Helsinki Art Museum to mark the occasion, where a major exhibition on Finnish modernism covers national contributions to the world of art, architecture, design and photography.